basakjeet08/First-Angular-App/Angular Logs.md

 - Router Difference Read : https://medium.com/@therealchrisrutherford/spa-routing-comparing-react-and-angular-c709ae69cc80
 - React Router is 3rd party and support for angular router is native and it comes with guards and other features which needs to be implemented by the developer in react

+# Day 06

+## Module 31 - Handling Forms in Angular Apps

+- Why should we not use the traditional form submittion method
+- The two ways to handle form in Angular (Template Driven & Reactive)
+- How to handle form in template driven approach
+- How can we validate the form during template driven approach
+- How can we show error messages when the form is invalid or keep the submit button disabled
+- How to play around with local reference and ViewChild() and when to use one way binding and two way binding